dizzyd/mcdex/README.md

 add [Immersive Engineering](https://minecraft.curseforge.com/projects/immersive-engineering) to our new pack:

 ```
-mcdex mod.select mypack 'Immersive Engineering'
+mcdex mod.select mypack immersive-engineering
 ```

-This will search the database of mods for one named 'Immersive Engineering' and find the most recent stable version and add it to the pack's manifest.jason.
+This will search the database of mods for one named 'immersive-engineering' and find the most recent stable version and add it to the pack's manifest.jason.
 To actually install the mod, you need to install the pack:

 ```